Regulatory affairs: Core competencies

 Regulatory professionals come from diverse backgrounds.
 Most regulatory professionals have earned a bachelor's degree, and more than half have an advanced degree, most often in a scientific or technical field.
 In addition, regulatory professionals usually have experience in other careers before transitioning into regulatory affairs.

 Although there are some university degree and graduate certificate programs in regulatory affairs and related areas, experience is a key asset for regulatory professionals.
 Valuable skills include project management and organization, negotiation and communication, and the ability to learn from the experience of others, both inside and outside the organization.

 Continuing education and professional development are critical to the regulatory professional.
 Regulatory professionals must keep up to date with regulatory policies and procedures for one or more countries, as well as maintain an understanding of the scientific and technical background of healthcare products.
 Global aspects of regulatory affairs are taken up by organisations such as the Drug Information Association (DIA) and the International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH).

-Origins
+History

 The healthcare industries were the first to be significantly regulated in the modern era.
 Much of this regulation has stemmed from avoiding the repetition of disasters, and has tended to be led by the USA due to size of the market and its technological lead: